PatricioZarauz/four-card-feature-section-master/README.md

 ### Continued development

-Any accessability suggestions are welcomed as well as any code improvements.
+Any accessibility suggestions are welcomed as well as any code improvements.

 ## Author